 Bulky waste definition

-Bulky Waste is as any waste material or item you wish to dispose of that does not fit in your regular bin.
-It can be categorised by how messy it is (Clean vs Dirty) and also who created it (Household vs Commercial).
+'Bulky waste' is any material or item you wish to dispose of that does not fit in your regular bin.
+You can categorise it by how messy it is (Clean vs Dirty) and who created it (Household vs Commercial).

 2. Clean vs Dirty